 · Baby should not be able to wiggle arms and legs out of the openings or pull their legs into the trunk area

 · Follow the recommended sizing chart

-Are you just ready to drop swaddling cold turkey?
+Are you just ready to drop the swaddling cold turkey?

 · Night 1- right arm out